-Dr Jan Lindsay from The University of Auckland uses techniques such as gas monitoring, seismic measurements and ground deformation monitoring to monitor the volcanoes in Auckland and predict future eruptions.
+Dr Jan Lindsay uses techniques such as gas monitoring, seismic measurements and ground deformation monitoring to monitor the volcanoes in Auckland and predict future eruptions.
 This information would be used to warn the city about a possible eruption.

 Evidence suggests that an eruption in the next 50–100 years is very unlikely.
 The Auckland volcanic field seems to have had clusters of eruptions happening every 3,000 years.
 Within a cluster, there may be 2 or 3 new eruptions about 100 years apart, then everything tends to go quiet again.
 So are we in one of these clusters?
 Rangitoto last erupted just 600 years ago –does this mean we are safe for another 2,400 years?
 These are just some of the questions that Jan is seeking answers to.
 She suggests that the Auckland volcanic field is a low probability but high risk situation – that means it’s unlikely we will experience an eruption in Auckland within our lifetime, but if it did, it would cause widespread damage and disruption.

 What would happen if a volcano did erupt in Auckland tomorrow?
 Imagine having a volcano erupt in your backyard that throws up ash and rocks.
 How would Auckland respond?
 How would the rest of the country be affected?
 Scientists are working with organisations such as Civil Defence, electricity companies, local government and transport providers to make sure Auckland is ready.
 If an eruption did occur in Auckland, all these groups would be involved to try and minimise the impact on the city.
 To be more prepared, they take part in practice runs like Exercise Ruaumoko.
 Accurate risk assessment is only possible when a large group of people get together to make sense of various bits of information.

 Data that scientists produce can be used to make predictions and inform decisions.